stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 Spheres. "   Another was in a cipher; the same, Ward hoped, as the Hutchinson cipher which had hitherto baffled him.
-A third, and here the searcher rejoiced, seemed to be a key to the cipher; whilst the fourth and fifth were addressed respectively to  "Edw: Hutchinson, Armiger " and  "Jedediah Orne, Esq. ", &lsquo;or Their Heir or Heirs, or Those Represent'g Them'.
+A third, and here the searcher rejoiced, seemed to be a key to the cipher; whilst the fourth and fifth were addressed respectively to  "Edw: Hutchinson, Armiger " and  "Jedediah Orne, Esq.", "or Their Heir or Heirs, or Those Represent'g Them'.
 The sixth and last was inscribed:    "Joseph Curwen his Life and Travells Bet'n y    e     yeares 1678 and 1687: Of Whither He Voyag'd, Where He Stay'd, Whom He Sawe, and What He Learnt. "